 Find Cheap Homeowners Insurance Quotes in Your Area

-Your homeowners insurance covers your child in most cases while they attend college, as long as they're full-time students living in on-campus housing.
-In addition, a student must be younger than 24 to qualify for this coverage.
-Otherwise, your child will have to purchase their own renters insurance.
+Your homeowners insurance covers your child in most cases while they're away at college.
+The child must be younger than 24 and live on campus as a full-time student.
+If they don't fit the criteria, your child will have to purchase their own renters insurance.

 How does homeowners insurance cover students?

-Your homeowners insurance will extend 10% of its limits to college students who live away from the insured property.
-This means that a policy with $250,000 of personal property protection covers your student at school for $25,000 of personal property protection.
-To qualify for this coverage, your student needs to live in on-campus housing and be younger than 24.
+Your homeowners insurance extends 10% of its coverage limits to college students who live away from the insured property.
+To qualify for this coverage, your student needs to live on campus as a full-time student and be younger than 24.

-If you're worried that 10% of your homeowners insurance won't be enough coverage for your college student, you can increase your policy's limit.
+If you're worried that 10% of your coverage isn't enough for your child's belongings, you can increase your policy's limit.
 You could also attach endorsements to certain items or groups of items.
-This is relevant if your student plans to take a lot of jewelry or expensive electronic equipment to school, since insurers often place caps on the compensation they'll give for these types of items.
+This is relevant if your student plans to take a lot of jewelry or expensive electronic equipment to school, since insurers often place coverage caps on these items.